PRL-PRG/evalr-experiment/README.md

 ```

 This says that it successfully ran all 39 extracted R programs in about
-3 minutes (18 seconds average is OK as jobs run in parallel, cf. bellow).
+3 minutes (18 seconds average is OK as jobs run in parallel, cf. below).
 We
 will go over the details in the next section.

 ---